Francisco Mejía Player Props: Rays vs. Athletics

 Francisco Mejía At The Plate

-- Mejia is batting .240 with eight doubles, two home runs and six walks.
+- Mejia is hitting .235 with eight doubles, two home runs and six walks.

-- Mejia will look to extend his five-game hitting streak.
-He's batting .444 with one homer during his last games.

-- He has homered in two of 29 games played this year, and in 1.9% of his plate appearances.
+- He has gone deep in two of 30 games played this year, and in 1.8% of his plate appearances.

-- Mejia has driven in a run in eight games this year (27.6%), including one multiple-RBI game.
+- In 43.3% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.